alfateam/orange-orm/README.md

 </details>

 <details id="composite-keys"><summary><strong>Composite keys</strong></summary>

-A composite key is defined by marking multiple columns as primary keys.
+<p>A composite key is defined by marking multiple columns as primary keys.
 This is done using the ".primary()"" method on each column that is part of the composite key.

-Consider a scenario where we have orders and order lines, and each order line is uniquely identified by combining the order type, order number, and line number.
+Consider a scenario where we have orders and order lines, and each order line is uniquely identified by combining the order type, order number, and line number.</p>

 ```javascript
 import rdb from 'rdb';